-The proposed project seeks to develop a Port and Aggregate Stockpile and Conveyor Corridor adjacent to the existing JAMALCO Port facility along with dredging of the sea floor to allow for access of vessels up to PANAMAX size, equipment and supplies.
+The proposed project seeks to develop a Port and Conveyor Corridor adjacent to the existing JAMALCO Port facility along with dredging of the sea floor to allow for access of vessels up to PANAMAX size, equipment and supplies.
+The proposed alternative (preferred alternative) has taken into account various discussions with stakeholder groups (government, non-government and residents of surrounding communities) over the past four (4) years in the final designs.